In your neighborhood and across the nation, different types of septic systems greatly differ in size and design due to several factors.

 7. Recirculating Sand Filter System

 You can build systems for filtering sand above or below ground.
-Septic tank effluent travels through a pump chamber.
-The sand filter is where it is then pumped.
+Septic tank effluent travels through a pump chamber to the sand filter, where it is then pumped.

 As it filters through the sand, the effluent is treated as it exits the pipes.
 After that, the treated wastewater is released into the drain field.